simplicitesoftware/docs/content/CTG_99_versions/CTG_100_legacy/CTG_60_v3-1/LSN_30_upgrading/upgrading.md

 ### Upgrade specific code

-- Pure Java : see the new javadoc to update deprecated APIs / compile your project
+- Pure Java : see the [JavaDoc](https://platform.simplicite.io/3.1/javadoc/) to update deprecated APIs / compile your project
 - Java scripted : nothing to do yet, deprecated calls will appear in logs during runtime

 ### Change build files